 Waking up frequently to find yourself gasping for air may cause you to panic, but you might not think of it as a long-term issue affecting your health.
-At Ueno Center Dental Specialists in Campbell, California, the team can identify if you have an obstructed airway and, with a team approach, help you get the proper treatment to reduce your risk of heart disease and stroke, among many other diseases.
+At Ueno Center Dental Specialists in Campbell, California, serving San Jose, Cupertino, Los Gatos and surrounding areas, the team can identify if you have an obstructed airway and, with a team approach, help you get the proper treatment to reduce your risk of heart disease and stroke, among many other diseases.
 To learn more about obstructive sleep apnea and other airway issues, call Ueno Center Dental Specialists or book an appointment online today.

 Your airway is the passage between your lungs, nose, and mouth that allows you to breathe.
 As you breathe, oxygen flows through your nose or mouth, down your trachea, and to your lungs, where your blood absorbs it.